-'''

-$ ./bin/ptests.byte hello
+\$ ./bin/ptests.byte -show hello

-'''

 The above command runs the Frama-C toplevel on each C file contained in the directory tests/hello.
 For each of them, it also uses directives following run.config given at the top of files.
 Here, for the test tests/hello/hello.c, the directive specifies that the toplevel has to be executed with the option -hello.
-Below is the output of this command.
+With the -show option, ptests does not attempt to compare the result with the oracle, but simply displays its result on its standard output, as well as the command and relevant variables that led to it, as shown below: